Welcome to our ranking of the 20 best small colleges for environmental science majors on a budget.

-If you find yourself drawn to interdisciplinary programs – or you simply can’t make up your mind between two fields of study – Colgate University may be the answer.
+If you find yourself drawn to interdisciplinary programs – or you simply can't make up your mind between two fields of study – Colgate University may be the answer.
 In addition to the traditional environmental studies major, the university also offers four blended programs that combine eco-conscious coursework with one of four other disciplines: biology, geology, economics, or geography.
 As a result, Colgate graduates enjoy versatile careers that may land them in a laboratory, corporate office, or even on Capitol Hill.
-And yet, Colgate has taken its commitment to being one of the best small colleges for environmental studies even further, pledging to be a “carbon neutral” campus by 2019.
+And yet, Colgate has taken its commitment to being one of the best small colleges for environmental studies even further, pledging to be a "carbon neutral" campus.

 Net Price: $21,741/yr

 Although you won't find any of the standard "green" degree programs at this small college (such as environmental science), Chatham University can do you one better.
 Eco-warriors will quickly fall in love with its Bachelor of Sustainability (BSUS) program, which offers novel concentrations like Ecological Wellbeing and Sustainable Design and the Built Environment.
 All classes take place at the Eden Hall Campus, which houses nearly 400 acres of high-tech, indoor-outdoor laboratories.
 Facilities include an aquaculture lab, waste-water system monitoring center, solar high tunnels, and much more.
 Plus, students enrolled in this affordable environmental studies program get to live and work in a fully-sustainable residence hall that utilizes solar and geothermal energy.